-- 1. Original and/or subsequent record used to evaluate the corner position - 2.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position.
-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
-Fill in Cross Index & Section Diagram at bottom of sheet.
+- ecord used to evaluate the corner position - note discrepancies in the record, state method of

+3. Description of monument and accessories set to perpetuate the corner position

+- Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography (les, position of accessories, etc.) - Certification must be signed and scaled by Land Surveyor registered in the State of Montana, 5.
+Certification must be signed and search of section of sheet.

+6. Fill in Cross Index & Section Diagram at bottom of sheet.